shopware/docs/products/paas/elasticsearch.md

 ## Configure instance

-Follow the setup and indexing steps to prepare your instance as described in the [Set up Elasticsearch](../../guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md#prepare-shopware-for-elasticsearch).
+Follow the setup and indexing steps to prepare your instance as described in the [setup Elasticsearch](../../guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md#prepare-shopware-for-elasticsearch).

 After that, the following environment variables are provided by the composer package `shopware/paas-meta: